 We’re here for you

 We’re committed to giving you the information you need to make important decisions about your business, and will provide more updates and trusted information as it becomes available.
-Please find more resources for retailers here.
+Please find more resources for makers here.

 Our team is inspired every day by the resiliency of small businesses and independent entrepreneurs, and we’re looking forward to a day when this unprecedented moment in time is behind us.
 We believe that by working together, we will come through this experience stronger than before.